dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 ON ERROR NOT WORKING?

-If an On Error statement isn’t working as advertised, you need to change one of your settings:
+If an On Error statement isn't working as advertised, you need to change one of your settings:

 1. Activate the VBE.